 When bowling, the bowler must release the ball from behind the foul line and allow the ball to roll over the line into the lane of play.
 This rule means that when casual bowlers throw the ball over the foul line, they are technically breaking the rules of the game.
 If this rule is broken, the pins that are knocked down are discounted and no longer count towards the bowler’s score.
 The ball still counts but no points are earned.

 3. Cannot cross the foul line

 While playing in a bowling match, the bowler may not cross the foul line at any time.
-If they do cross the foul line, the bowl will be taken away.
+If they do cross the foul line, the roll will be taken away.
 No matter what, even if a player's foot just barely touches the line, it is considered a fault and the ball does not count.
-This is similar to basketball, in which a player may not step over the line while taking a foul shot or how in soccer a player may not cross the line that the ref creates during a free kick.
-The ball still counts, but instead of counting for the number of pins that were knocked down, it is recorded as bowling a zero.
+This is similar to basketball, in which a player may not step over the line while taking a foul shot or how in soccer a player may not cross the line that the referee creates during a free kick.
+The roll still counts, but instead of counting for the number of pins that were knocked down, it is recorded as bowling a zero.
 The bowler has to be constantly aware of where they are in relation to the line and be careful that they do not stop on the foul line when they bowl.

 4. The ball cannot come out of the gutter

-Although it isn't a common occurrence, a ball may occasionally be rolled in the gutter and manage to bounce out and knock down some pins.
-Most recreational bowlers will see this as a lucky break, however, it is actually against the rules in competitions, and the pins that were knocked over will not count towards the bowler's score.
+Although it isn’t a common occurrence, a ball may occasionally be rolled in the gutter and manage to bounce out and knock down some pins.
+Most recreational bowlers will see this as a lucky break, however, it is actually against the rules in competitions, and the pins that were knocked over will not count towards the bowler’s score.
 This is because the gutter is considered out of bounds and once the ball is out of bounds, it cannot come back in.
-The ball no longer counts and any pins that were knocked over are put back up.
-Even though this is very rare, it is a crucial rule in competitive bowling that keeps players from debating the legitimacy of their opponents' bowls.
+The roll no longer counts and any pins that were knocked over are put back up.
+Even though this is very rare, it is a crucial rule in competitive bowling that keeps players from debating the legitimacy of their opponents' rolls.